 If you don’t have a partner here is a chance for them to step up.
-If only just for a little bit or because they are bored.
-This also lets you scream “help” without needing to also say the location if thing go bad.
-It’s faster and more consistent then being located based on sensors.
+If only just because they are bored.
+This also lets you scream “help” without needing to also say the location (though it’s always good to add location if possible) if things go sour.
+It’s faster and more consistent then being located based on sensors, if at all.

 “I have searched the med maints.
 Nothing found.”

-This lets other know that there is nothing in medical maints.
+This lets others know that there is nothing in medical maints.
 Shocking, I know.
-They will then not waste time looking around there.
+They will then not waste time looking around medical maints.
 This lets you search the station properly instead of just running around like a bunch of bumbling morons.

-Knowing what to expect and what gear to bring (probably the shotgun), as well as being able to act without second guessing is a huge boon for the rest of the team.
-Also giving yourself the possibility to engage again later on your own terms can be huge.
+Knowing what to expect and what gear to bring (probably the shotgun), as well as being able to act without second guessing themselfs is a huge boon for the rest of the team.

 If you decide that the fight is viable it’s still important to always have an escape route ready and visualized in your head.
-They have the initiative usually, so you won’t even have time to decide if it’s a viable fight.
 You don’t know what they have in their bag.
 You always need to be ready to run.
 They could pull out a gun and then what smart ass?

 Again, try not to be alone.
 This makes it much safer and much more likely that at least one person will get away to report back and get help.
 Don’t just run around maints alone like a headless chicken, and then be surprised when you get dogpiled by cultists.